bioinfo-ut/PhenotypeSeeker/user_manual.md

 The process of k-mer counting results in the **"k-mer_matrix.txt"** file, where the number of each counted k-mer (rows) in each sample (columns) is recorded.

-Then, if "-w" (weights) option is choosed it estimates the distances of samples with program mash, which output is saved in **"mash_distances.mat"**.
+Then, if "-w" (weights) option is chosen it estimates the distances of samples with program mash, which output is saved in **"mash_distances.mat"**.

 Those distances are used to calculate GSC (Gerstein, Sonnhammer and Chothia) weights, which are considered in forthcoming analysis to correct for clonal population structure.